Methodological Reflections from the Souths: Contributions to a Feminist and Decolonial Methodology1

 Accepted 29 August 2023

-Busquier, L. (2024).
-Methodological Reflections from the Souths: Contributions to a Feminist and Decolonial Methodology. Ánfora, 31(57), 248-268. https://doi.org/10.30854/anf.v31.n57.2024.1018
+How to cite Busquier, L. (2024).
+Methodological Reflections from the Souths: Contributions to a Feminist and Decolonial Methodology. Ánfora, 31(57), 248-268. https://doi.org/10.30854/anf.v31.n57.2024.1018 |

-Lucía Busquier2
+Lucía Busquier2 https://orcid.org/0000-0003-1174-2221 (Argentina)

 Abstract

-Objective: To reflect on the methodological approach, mainly on research that takes subalternated, racialized, and colonized groups as subjects of study.
+Objective: To reflect on the methodological approach, mainly on research that takes subalternated, racialized, and colonized groups as “subjects of study.”
 Those are groups that historically have been invisible and hidden in academic research due to acts of violence, epistemic extractivism, and discursive colonialism.
 Methodology: The fieldwork experience is systematized based on in-depth interviews with activists and the reconstruction of the political path of the Network of Afro-Latin American, Afro-Caribbean and Diaspora Women (RMAAD), born in 1992 in the Dominican Republic.
 Results: The main contributions of feminisms of the global south, decolonialism, and Abya Ayala proposed in a profound reflection on methodological practices in our context are revealed.
 These contributions concern understanding the female subject in a heterogeneous, plural, and situated way, and question the idea of a universal woman subject, as well as the intellectual dependence on the global north and the claim of objectivity as part of social sciences and humanities.
 Conclusions: Preliminary conclusions will be specified to open up new remarks and to rethink, reformulate, and problematize methodological practices and the way knowledge is built in the Latin American and Caribbean academic fields.

 Keywords: local knowledge; practices; methodologies; genealogies; feminism (from UNESCO).